rmavuluri/nestjs-space/README.md

 - Interceptors: execute something before or after method execution ...etc

 Nest building blocks can be global,controller , method and param(this is only for pipes) scopes

+- nest g interceptor common/interceptors/wrap-response
+- Interceptors
+  bind extra logic before or after method execution transform the result returned from a method transform the exception thrown from a method extend basic method behavior or even completely overriding a method - depending on a specific condition (for example: doing something like caching various responses)